When you’ve been together for years…but he hasn’t put a ring on it.

 He’s afraid of letting go

-Letting go (or committing to that degree) is a common worry for anyone, not just men singly.
+Letting go (or committing to that degree) is a common worry for anyone.
 Many are perfectly happy knowing they spend the rest of their lives with that one person because they feel there’s more to gain than lose.
-While others may feel they will be giving up their dreams, independence, or options – as well as worrying over the risk of a failing marriage and leading to divorce.
+While others may feel they will be giving up certain dreams, independence, or options – as well as worrying over the risk of a failing marriage and leading to divorce.

 To you, three months together might feel like three years, but it may not be the same for your partner.
-If you’ve slept together, moved in, met the parents, traveled, and made big purchases as one all within six months – sure, it might feel like:
+If you’ve slept together, moved in, met the parents, traveled, and made big purchases together all within six months – sure, it might feel like,

 You’re obsessing over it

 I get it.
-There comes a time when you know you’re undeniably ready – you feel like everyone around you is saying yes to the dress and I do, except you.
-It begins to feel daunting that you haven’t crossed that bridge yet like as if you’re falling behind, your clock is ticking, and you no longer fit in with your [now] married crew.
+There comes a time when you know you’re undeniably ready – you feel like everyone around you is saying yes to the dress and I do…except you.
+It begins to feel daunting that you haven’t crossed that bridge yet, like as if you’re falling behind, your clock is ticking, and you’re no longer fitting in with your [now] married crew multiple babies in.

-A natural reaction is to start making your readiness more blatantly obvious.
-Maybe the signs are no longer subtle.
-While that may all be out of genuine innocence and desire, it can become [negatively] excessive in your partner’s eyes.
+A natural reaction is to start making your desire and readiness more blatantly obvious.
+And maybe the signs are no longer subtle and more seemingly…threatening?
+It can come off as demanding or an ultimatum, which can be a turn-off even if you don’t mean it to come off that way.
+Certain behaviors can become [negatively] excessive in your partner’s eyes.

 Relationships can back-track and be derailed because of this.